 (b) otherwise, the District Court;

-interim prohibition order means an interim child protection prohibition order made under section 92 or 95(2);
+interim protection order means an interim child protection order made under section 92 or 95(2);

-prohibition order means a child protection prohibition order or an interim prohibition order;
+protection order means a child protection order or an interim protection order;

-registrar means the clerk or registrar of the court to which an application for a prohibition order is made;
+registrar means the clerk or registrar of the court to which an application for a protection order is made;

 respondent means —

-(a) in the case of an application by the Commissioner for a prohibition order to be made, varied or revoked — the reportable offender who is subject to the prohibition order or in respect of whom the prohibition order is sought;
+(a) in the case of an application by the Commissioner for a protection order to be made, varied or revoked — the reportable offender who is subject to the protection order or in respect of whom the protection order is sought;

-(b) in the case of an application by a reportable offender for a child protection prohibition order to be varied or revoked — the Commissioner.
+(b) in the case of an application by a reportable offender for a child protection order to be varied or revoked — the Commissioner.

+[Section 85 amended by No. 54 of 2012 s.
+26 and 41.]

 86. Evidence

 (1) Evidence may be given at a hearing under this Part (including a further hearing fixed under section 92) orally or by affidavit.